RomeuG/rv-md5/README.md

 This is an implementation of the MD5 hashing algorithm in Rust, without the use of the Rust Standard Library.
 It includes a standard implementation and an AVX2 implementation.

-This project uses the *nightly* version of Rust!
+This project uses the **nightly** version of Rust because of the SIMD instructions.

 Examples
 ========